Rob Zatechka

-Robert Brett Zatechka (born December 1, 1971) is a former American football offensive lineman in the National Football League for the New York Giants.
+Robert Brett Zatechka (born December 1, 1971) is an American former professional football offensive lineman in the National Football League (NFL) for the New York Giants.
 He was born to Douglas and Jane Zatechka in 1971.
-He was drafted in the fourth round of the 1995 NFL Draft out of the University of Nebraska.
+He was selected in the fourth round of the 1995 NFL draft out of the University of Nebraska–Lincoln.
 In college, he won both the Draddy Trophy and a Walter Byers Scholarship.
 He was the first Giant draft pick to sign after the 1995 draft.

 After his playing days ended, he slimmed down from 320 lb to 260 lb before returning to school at Omaha, Nebraska's University of Nebraska Medical Center.
 Zatechka graduated medical school in 2004, completed a residency in anesthesia at the University of Nebraska Medical Center in 2008, and is currently practicing in Omaha at OrthoNebraska.